Henry Kissinger: Academic career

 Kissinger remained at Harvard as a member of the faculty in the Department of Government where he served as the director of the Harvard International Seminar between 1951 and 1971.
 In 1955, he was a consultant to the National Security Council's Operations Coordinating Board.
 During 1955 and 1956, he was also study director in nuclear weapons and foreign policy at the Council on Foreign Relations.
 He released his book Nuclear Weapons and Foreign Policy the following year.
-The book, which criticized the Eisenhower Administration's "massive retaliation" nuclear doctrine, caused much controversy at the time by proposing the use of tactical nuclear weapons on a regular basis to win wars.
+The book, which criticized the Eisenhower administration's massive retaliation nuclear doctrine, caused much controversy at the time by proposing the use of tactical nuclear weapons on a regular basis to win wars.
 That same year, he published A World Restored, a study of balance-of-power politics in post-Napoleonic Europe.

 From 1956 to 1958, Kissinger worked for the Rockefeller Brothers Fund as director of its Special Studies Project.
 He served as the director of the Harvard Defense Studies Program between 1958 and 1971.
 In 1958, he also co-founded the Center for International Affairs with Robert R. Bowie where he served as its associate director.
 Outside of academia, he served as a consultant to several government agencies and think tanks, including the Operations Research Office, the Arms Control and Disarmament Agency, Department of State, and the RAND Corporation.

 Keen to have a greater influence on U.S. foreign policy, Kissinger became foreign policy advisor to the presidential campaigns of Nelson Rockefeller, supporting his bids for the Republican nomination in 1960, 1964, and 1968.
 Kissinger first met Richard Nixon at a party hosted by Clare Boothe Luce in 1967, saying that he found him more "thoughtful" than he expected.
 During the Republican primaries in 1968, Kissinger again served as the foreign policy adviser to Rockefeller and in July 1968 called Nixon "the most dangerous of all the men running to have as president".
 Initially upset when Nixon won the Republican nomination, the ambitious Kissinger soon changed his mind about Nixon and contacted a Nixon campaign aide, Richard Allen, to state he was willing to do anything to help Nixon win.
 After Nixon became president in January 1969, Kissinger was appointed as National Security Advisor.
-By this time he was arguably "one of the most important theorists about foreign policy ever to be produced by the United States of America", according to his official biographer Niall Ferguson.
+By this time, he was arguably "one of the most important theorists about foreign policy ever to be produced by the United States", according to his official biographer Niall Ferguson.